ASO for Indie developers. Part 1.

 After we have used all the available tools for collecting keywords, it’s time to analyze them, look for other possible clues, and arrange the core conveniently for further work.

-1. We sort the keywords by traffic indicator and exclude indicator 0 or -.
+- We sort the keywords by traffic indicator and exclude those with an indicator of 0 or -.
 For speed and convenience, you can use the traffic filter.

-2. We check words for relevance using search results or logic.
+- We verify words for relevance using search results or logical analysis.
 For example, the Warcraft or For Kids keys are clearly out of context; let’s use a word filter and delete all related search queries.

-3. We sort the core by traffic.
-There are convenient color filters for this, which allows us to divide our semantics into three zones conditionally - we mark keys with a high traffic indicator in green, the average value ones in orange, and the rest of the semantics in yellow.
+- We sort the core by traffic.
+There are convenient color filters for this, which allow us to conditionally divide our semantics into three zones - we mark keys with a high traffic indicator in green, average value ones in orange, and the rest of the semantics in yellow.
 Colors can be chosen randomly; the main thing is that it is clear to us.

 As a result, our semantic core acquired its final form, and 92 queries remained; all of them fit the functionality of our future game and are popular among users.